 The doctor's harangue being terminated, Billot spoke in his turn.

-"Monsieur Gilbert," said he, "has confided to you the health of Sebastian; I will confide to you his personal safety.
-You have a pair of stout fists; in a case of need, make good use of them."
-"Yes," said Pitou; "and, besides them, I have a saber."
-"Do not make an abuse of that."
-"I will be merciful," said Pitou; "clemens ero."
-"A hero, if you will," repeated Billot, but not intending to say it jeeringly.
-"And now," said Gilbert, "I will point out to you the way in which Sebastian should travel."
-"Oh!" cried Piton, "it is only eighteen leagues from Paris to Villers-Cotterets; we will talk all the way, Sebastian and I." Sebastian looked at his father as if to ask him whether it would be very amusing to talk during the journey of eighteen leagues with Pitou.
+Monsieur Gilbert, said he, has confided to you the health of Sebastien; I will confide to you his personal safety.
+You have a pair of stout fists; in case of need, make good use of them.

+Yes, said Pitou; and besides them, I have a sabre.

+Do not make an abuse of that.

+I will be merciful, said Pitou; clemens ero.

+A hero, if you will, repeated Billot, but not intending to say it jeeringly.

+And now, said Gilbert, I will point out to you the way in which you and Sebastien should travel.

+Oh! cried Pitou, it is only eighteen leagues from Paris to Villers-Cotterets; we will talk all the way, Sebastien and I.

+Sebastien looked at his father, as if to ask him whether it would be very amusing to talk during the journey of eighteen leagues with Pitou.

 Pitou caught this glance.

-"We will speak Latin," said he, "and we shall be taken for learned men."
-This was the dream of his ambition, the innocent creature!
-How many others, with ten double louis in their pockets, would have said: "We will buy gingerbrea ...
+We will speak Latin, said he, and we shall be taken for learned men.

+This was the dream of his ambition, the innocent creature.

+How many others with ten double louis in their pocket, would have said:

+We will buy gingerbread.